 Offers applied study and performance to anyone in the community with previous band experience, from high school age to adults.
 Studies and performs traditional and contemporary band literature.
 Rehearses evenings.
-Some sections may have a no-cost text book option.
+Some sections may have a low-cost or no-cost text book option.